Processing / Amanda Russell

 Amanda Russell

-An Advance Sale Discount price of $9 (+ shipping) is available HERE prior to press time.
-This price is not available anywhere else or by check.
-The check price is $13/book (which includes shipping & sales tax) and should be sent to: Main Street Rag, 4416 Shea Lane, Mint Hill, NC 28227.
+The Advance Sale Discount price ofon this title has expired.
+For those who prefer to pay by check the price is $18/book (which includes shipping & sales tax) and should be sent to: Main Street Rag, 4416 Shea Lane, Mint Hill, NC 28227.
+Please note: This address will change effective January 1, 2025, possibly sooner.

 Amanda Russell (she/her/hers) is a guest editor at The Comstock Review and a stay-at-home mom.
 Her poems have appeared in Hole in the Head re:View, EcoTheo Review, Lily Poetry Review, and Open: a Journal of Arts and Letters.
 Her previous chapbook is Barren Years (Finishing Line Press, 2019).
 She is a member of the Poetry Society of New Hampshire, the Poetry Society of Texas, the Calling All Poets Series, and other workshops.
 When she is not writing, she may be planting sunflowers, feeding cardinals, giving herself a haircut, or watching One Piece.
 To learn more about her, please visit https://poetrussell.wordpress.com/.